 Most people buy things they think are investments, then get stuck paying for those investments for years.
 Just read that sentence again.
 You will be stuck paying for those investments for years….

 You see, your home might have some appreciation over time, but generally, the costs far outweigh the increase in value.
 Plus, to ever get that equity you will have to A) Sell your home or B) Get further into debt with another mortgage.
 Either option isn’t good.

 An Investment is something that pays you.
 There may be some costs to own that investment, but if it pays you more than you pay in expenses, it is an investment.

-So, clearly, your home is a very large liability!
+The financially independent people realize that your home is a very large liability!

 2. The Financially Independent Live Within Their Means